txt/se20/docs/l07analytics.md

 ### Data Hacking

-- "Stratified" CVV:
+*Ensembles (simple)*

+- N slightly different experts are better than one
+- Take train and test data,
+- For the train data,
+    N times, pull (e.g.) sqrt of the attributes (picked at random) and some of the rows (e.g. 1000 picked at random)
-  - mimic distributions of all data within the test suites
+- Build N models, apply them all the test data
+  - Report (say) the average conclusion across the ensemble

+*Ensembles (more complex)*

+- Build N experts, one at a time, (N+1)th expert learned from examples that confused the N-th expert (known as _boosting_).

+*Discretization*
-- Discretization: split numerics into a small number of bins
+-  split numerics into a small number of bins
 - only split if the class is different in both splits
 - e.g.
   - don't divide this (e.g.) groups of 25
   - instead, try divide into below and above 100
     - why?

 |age| dead|
 |---|-----|